 - Ahrens, J., Kokota, D., Mafuta, C. et al. Implementing an mhGAP-based training and supervision package to improve healthcare workers’ competencies and access to mental health care in Malawi.
 Int J Ment Health Syst 14, 11 (2020). https://doi.org/10.1186/s13033-020-00345-y

 - Kokota, D., Lund, C., Ahrens, J. et al. Evaluation of mhGAP training for primary healthcare workers in Mulanje, Malawi: a quasi-experimental and time series study.
 Int J Ment Health Syst 14, 3 (2020). https://doi.org/10.1186/s13033-020-0337-0

 Improving Clinical Standards and Teaching at Zomba Mental Hospital

-This project arose from Dr Selena Gleadow Ware's work at Zomba Mental Hospital, while she was a SMMHEP- supported lecturer at the College of Medicine.
+This project arose from Dr Selena Gleadow Ware's work at Zomba Mental Hospital, while she was a SMMHEP- supported lecturer at the College of Medicine (now Kumuzu University of Health Sciences).
 She held regular case-discussions and taught non-medical staff as well as medical students, working with hospital staff to improve clinical standards.
 With nursing staff on the female wards, she particularly focused on developing a baby-friendly service for breast-feeding mothers.
 The project concluded in 2015.